gikwereresteven/steven/README.md

 # steven
-I have graduated in IT
+I have graduated in Information System